The Crownsmen: The early years

-Formed in the early 1970s by Dan Hunter, the original vocal line up was Dan (Bass), Ted Hunter (Dan's son, Baritone), Jim Davis (Lead) and Randy Price (Tenor).
+Formed in the early 1970s by Dan Hunter, the original vocal line up was Dan (bass), Ted Hunter (Dan's son, baritone), Jim Davis (lead) and Randy Price (tenor).
 Dan acted as manager while young Ted Hunter spearheaded the musical direction of the group.
-Their first album Sounds of Reality was released in 1972 on a local Southern California indie label "Love Inc." The album featured the original studio version of The Crownsmen's most requested song "Heaven".
+Their first album Sounds of Reality was released in 1972 on a local Southern California indie label "Love Inc." The album featured the original studio version of the Crownsmen's most requested song "Heaven".

 The Manna years

-In 1973, The Crownsmen signed a deal with Hal Spenser's Manna Records, which was a division of Manna Music Inc. They stepped into MCA/Whitney Studios in Glendale, California, to record their first album on the label "I'm Gonna Take a Trip".
-The album featured such songs as "The Lighthouse", "Daddy Sang Bass", and Lavern Tripp's classic "I Know".
-In 1974 The Crownsmen released their 3rd album, and 2nd for Manna, It's Gonna Be a Morning to Remember, featuring compositions by pianist Jody Barry.
-Original lead singer Jim Davis would leave soon after this album was released.
-In 1975 The Crownsmen recorded LIVE, an album that featured Rev. Dick Hillary as the Master of Ceremonies.
+In 1973, the Crownsmen signed a deal with Hal Spenser's Manna Records, which was a division of Manna Music Inc. They stepped into MCA/Whitney Studios in Glendale, California, to record their first album on the label "I'm Gonna Take a Trip".
+The album featured songs such as "The Lighthouse", "Daddy Sang Bass", and Lavern Tripp's classic "I Know".
+In 1974, the Crownsmen released their 3rd album, and 2nd for Manna, It's Gonna Be a Morning to Remember, featuring compositions by pianist Jody Barry.
+Original lead singer Jim Davis who left soon after this album was released.
+In 1975 the Crownsmen recorded LIVE, an album that featured Rev. Dick Hillary as the Master of Ceremonies.
 Band members included Marty Adams (piano), Rick Mayfield (lead guitar), and Mike Gordon (drums).

 All in the Family

-In 1976 all four front members of The Crownsmen were all family members for the first time.
+In 1976 all four front members of the Crownsmen were related for the first time.
 Pam Hunter (Dan's daughter) and Rick Evans joined the group.
-This quickly became the best version of The Crownsmen ever, backed by band members (all music majors in college at the time) Terry Cross (drums), Keith Hughes (keyboards) & Gary Kaufman (lead guitar).
+This lineup was backed by band members Terry Cross (drums), Keith Hughes (keyboards) & Gary Kaufman (lead guitar).
 "I'm Gonna Rise" was released in 1977.
-In 1979 The Crownsmen recorded "You Gave the Song" with the title song composed by Keith Hughes.
-This was probably one of the most versatile albums The Crownsmen ever recorded, with instrumental enhancements by new pianist Tracy Heaston.
+In 1979, the Crownsmen recorded You Gave the Song with the title song composed by Keith Hughes.
+This was described as one of the most versatile albums the Crownsmen ever recorded, with instrumental enhancements by new pianist Tracy Heaston.
 (Keith met Tracy by chance at university and the two traded situations between a full-time student and Crownsmen keyboardist.)
-"You Gave the Song" featured everything from Southern Gospel, to Country Gospel and Contemporary Christian Music.
+You Gave the Song featured everything from Southern gospel, to country gospel and contemporary Christian music.
 Group members' college graduations, marriages, and family responsibilities evoked the inevitable, "to everything there is a season."